-The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 1.42mg/l and COD 100mg/l.
+The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 1.42 mg/l and COD 100mg/l.

-Initial monthly ammonia concentrations from August to January 2021 have a range of 0.045 to 1.39mg/l with an average of 0.4484mg/l.
+Initial monthly ammonia concentrations from August to January 2021 have a range of 0.044 to .473mg/l with an average of .161mg/l.

-From an analysis of any monitoring over the past 5 yrs. of the IPC licence environmental monitoring programme, indicate that results were under the ELV for SS and the majority of the trigger levels for ammonia and COD (Table 3.1).
+From an analysis of any monitoring over the past 5 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog indicate that results were under the ELV for SS and trigger level for ammonia and COD.
+See Table 3.1 below.